Trump ratchets up attacks amid questions about his presidential viability - NewsBreak

 The House committee investigating the riots has spent its first three hearings using depositions, live testimony and video footage to build a narrative that Trump was told repeatedly there was no evidence of widespread fraud in the 2020 election, but that he made claims to the contrary for weeks anyway, culminating in the violence of Jan.
 6.

-An ABC News-Ipsos poll conducted last Friday and Saturday found that while just 34 percent of Americans are following the hearings closely, 60 percent believe the committee is conducting a fair investigation.7 races to watch Tuesday, from Alabama to Georgia and beyond
+An ABC News-Ipsos poll conducted last Friday and Saturday found that while just 34 percent of Americans are following the hearings closely, 60 percent believe the committee is conducting a fair investigation.Jan.
+6 hearings resume Tuesday

 The poll also found 58 percent of respondents believe Trump bears a good or great amount of responsibility for the events of Jan.
 6 and should be charged with a crime, though less than a quarter of Republicans feel that way.